jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-management.md

           # or more connections.
           cull_connected: true # default: false

-          # cull_busy: whether to consider culling kernels which are busy.
+          # cull_busy: whether to consider culling kernels which are currently busy running some code.
           cull_busy: false # default: false
 ```